 If you want to be your own boss, pursuing an outdoor career path in freelance writing or blogging can provide a lot of flexibility.
 To be a successful blogger, you’ll need more than writing skills though.
 You’ll also need to learn basic camera skills, have a knack for social media, and have an unparalleled drive.
 I started this blog 3.5 years ago, and now I’m making double what I made in my last job.
 So it’s definitely possible make a good living as a blogger, but you have to be ready to hustle.

 How do you make money as a blogger?
 There are a few major income streams I rely on.
 These include, but are not limited to, affiliate partnerships, sponsored posts, banner ads, destination campaigns, YouTube revenue, and freelance writing.
-If you want to learn more about running a successful blog, whether in the outdoor travel niche or something else, my one-on-one blog mentorship program starts January 15th.
+If you want to learn more about running a successful blog, whether in the outdoor travel niche or something else, I offer a one-on-one blog mentorship program.
 If you are ready to take the leap into blogging, check out the details here.

-Learn the secrets to building a successful travel blog in my Winter 2018 One-On-One Blog Mentorship Program!
+Learn the secrets to building a successful travel blog in my One-On-One Blog Coaching Program!

 Being an outdoor photographer appears to be one of the more glamorous outdoor career paths, but like blogging, it can be a grind.
 With Instagram and the ability to get your work seen along with free stock photography sites, it is an extremely competitive workspace.
 To stand out as an outdoor photographer, you’ll need top-notch photography and editing skills.
 You’ll also need to be creative and work for your shots.
 Don’t take the same photograph in the same location that has already been done thousands of time on Instagram.
 You’ll need to get up early and stay late to get the best light.
 Then you’ll need to build up a social media presence and have a killer-looking website that you can use to pitch outdoor brands that you want to shoot for.
 You should also learn some basic video skills.
 If you need to develop your skill set, think about taking a photography course or workshop.
 A few years back, I participated in the Adventure Photography Summit in Jackson Hole, which challenged me to take very different photographs than I was used to.